scrapinghub/web-poet/docs/intro/rules.rst

     ]

-Another approach would be using the :meth:`~.PageObjectRegistry.search_rules` functionality as described from this tutorial section: :ref:`intro-rule-subset`.
+Another approach would be using the :meth:`~.PageObjectRegistry.search_rules` functionality as described from this tutorial section: :ref:`rules-using-subset`.
 The :meth:`~.PageObjectRegistry.search_rules` is quite useful in cases wherein the **POP** contains a lot of rules as it presents a utility for programmatically searching for them.